East Timor's Ramos-Horta takes commanding lead in presidential vote | Politics

 East Timor's Ramos-Horta takes commanding lead in presidential vote

-An Australian academic calculated https://asialink.unimelb.edu.au/insights/old-rivalries-and-party-splits-the-presidential-runoff-in-timor-leste that he needed just 30,000 additional votes to secure victory in Tuesday's second round.
-Speaking after voting near his home in the capital of Dili, Ramos-Horta said he was "very confident" he would win but would await the final results.
+East Timor independence leader and Nobel laureate Jose Ramos-Horta is set to be the country's next president, with the final vote count showing he has secured 62% of the vote, according to data from the country's elections agency.

-East Timor independence leader and Nobel laureate Jose Ramos-Horta appeared on the course on Wednesday for a decisive presidential election victory, with three-quarters of the votes counted.
+East Timor independence leader and Nobel laureate Jose Ramos-Horta is set to be the country's next president, with the final vote count showing he has secured 62% of the vote, according to data from the country's elections agency.
 Timorese went to the polls in the half-island nation of 1.3 million people on Tuesday, choosing between Ramos-Horta and ex-guerrilla fighter President Francisco "Lu Olo" Guterres.

-With 75% of the votes counted, Ramos-Horta had a strong lead with 62.09% of the votes, while Lu Olo had 37.91%, according to data from the election administration agency.
-Ramos-Horta, 72, is one of East Timor's best-known political figures and previously served as foreign minister, prime minister, and then the country's second president, from 2007 to 2012.
+With 100% of the votes counted, Ramos-Horta had a strong lead with 62.09% of the votes, while Lu Olo had 37.91%, according to data from the election administration agency.
+Ramos-Horta, 72, is one of East Timor's best-known political figures and previously served as foreign minister, prime minister and then the country's second president, from 2007 to 2012.

 He was a co-recipient of the Nobel Prize in 1996 for his efforts to bring a peaceful resolution to a guerrilla war in East Timor against Indonesia's occupation of the former Portuguese colony.
 In the first round of the election in April, he narrowly missed securing an outright majority.
 An Australian academic calculated https://asialink.unimelb.edu.au/insights/old-rivalries-and-party-splits-the-presidential-runoff-in-timor-leste that he needed just 30,000 additional votes to secure victory in Tuesday's second round.